 The right to discovery in criminal cases has been upheld throughout the years by the United States Supreme Court in decisions like Brady v.
 Maryland and Giglio v.
 United States.
 However, prior to 2014, it was difficult for the defense to obtain materials from prosecutors in a timely fashion.

 Today, one of the primary statutes in Texas that governs the discovery process is the Code of Criminal Procedure Article 39.14, which was heavily amended after Michael Morton was wrongfully convicted and spent 25 years in prison before being exonerated by DNA.
 The “Michael Morton Act” was unanimously enacted in 2014 by the legislature to ensure individuals accused of crimes have sufficient time to analyze the alleged evidence against them and to prevent trial by deception or trial by ambush.
-39.14 now requires prosecutors to turn over all evidence excluding work product “as soon as practicable” upon a request by the defense attorney.
+Article 39.14 now requires prosecutors to turn over all evidence excluding work product “as soon as practicable” upon a request by the defense attorney.
 Neither a hearing or court order is necessary for discovery to be mandated

 In 2018, two of our senior attorneys, Letty Martinez and Christy Jack, went to trial on one of the most serious charges in the state of Texas.
 Our client, Robert Hallman, was charged with continuous sexual abuse of two children.
 He was acquitted of that charge but convicted of a lesser charge involving only one.

 In the years leading up to Hallman’s trial, prosecutors failed to disclose 13 pages of discovery to the defense, despite multiple hearings involving discovery compliance.
 In fact, the 13 pages were not disclosed until the second day of the punishment phase of trial.
-Our trial warriors appropriately made a request for a mistrial based on the violation of Article 39.14 of the Code of Criminal Procedure and the prosecutor’s failure to turn evidence over to the defense.
+Our attorneys appropriately made a request for a mistrial based on the violation of Article 39.14 of the Code of Criminal Procedure and the prosecutor’s failure to turn evidence over to the defense.
 The motion for a mistrial was denied and Hallman was sentenced to life in prison.

 The appeal went to the Second Court of Appeals in Fort Worth.
 The appellate lawyer, Lisa Mullen, argued that the evidence the state failed to turn over included a statement that called the credibility of a key witness into question – a case that hinged on the credibility of that witnesses.
 During the trial, in our request for a mistrial, Jack argued that the evidence withheld by the state included crucial statements made by key witnesses in the case which were inconsistent with the testimony they gave in court.
 Jack pointed out that the defense had made many strategic decisions based discovery provided by the state prior to trial.